-- price and volume fluctuations in the overall stock market from time to time, including fluctuations due to general economic uncertainty or negative market sentiment, in particular related to the COVID-19 pandemic; - actual or anticipated fluctuations in our financial condition or results of operations; - variance in our financial performance from expectations of securities analysts; - changes in the pricing of our modules; - changes in our projected operating and financial results; - changes in laws or regulations applicable to our platform and modules; - investor sentiment and the public's reaction to announcements by us or our competitors of significant business developments, acquisitions, or new offerings; - the trading volume of our Class A common stock; - future sales of our Class A common stock by us or our stockholders; - our involvement in litigation; - significant data breaches, disruptions to or other incidents involving our software; - changes in senior management or key personnel; - changes in the anticipated future size and growth rate of our markets; and - general economic conditions and slow or negative growth of our markets.
+- price and volume fluctuations in the overall stock market from time to time, including fluctuations due to general economic uncertainty or negative market sentiment, rising and fluctuating inflation, and interest rates; - actual or anticipated fluctuations in our financial condition or results of operations; - variance in our financial performance from expectations of securities analysts; - changes in the pricing and adoption rates of our modules; - changes in our projected operating and financial results; - changes in laws or regulations applicable to our platform and modules; - investor sentiment and the public's reaction to announcements by us or our competitors of significant business developments, acquisitions or new offerings; - the trading volume of our Class A common stock;

+- future sales of our Class A common stock by us or our stockholders; - our involvement in litigation; - significant data breaches, disruptions to or other incidents involving our software; - changes in senior management or key personnel; - investors' perceptions that our internal controls are inadequate; - changes in the anticipated future size and growth rate of our markets; and - general economic conditions and slow or negative growth of our markets.

 Broad market and industry fluctuations, as well as general economic, political, regulatory, and market conditions, may also negatively impact the market price of our Class A common stock.
-In addition, technology stocks have historically experienced high levels of volatility.
-In the past, companies that have experienced volatility in the market price of their securities have been subject to securities class action litigation.
-We may be the target of this type of litigation in the future, which could result in substantial expenses and divert our management's attention.
+In addition, the stock market in general, and the market for technology companies in particular, has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of those companies.
+Broad market and industry factors may seriously affect the market price of our Class A common stock, regardless of our actual operating performance.